What is The Heritage Club and why should you become a member?

 How are assets controlled?

-The operations and fiscal policies of The Heritage Club are controlled by seven trustees, none of whom may be current members of the NFDA Executive Board.
+The operations and fiscal policies of The Heritage Club are controlled by seven trustees, none of whom may be current members of the NFDA Board of Directors.

 How do you become a member?